babarrett/mitosis-docs/mitosis-buildinstructions.md

 second side.
 This way, if you make a mistake you will only have to repare or replace one side.

-Remove the 23 square switch positions from 2 of the PCBs.
-The remaining frame becomes the plate.
+Remove the 23 square switch positions from 1 of the PCBs.
+The that PCB becomes the plate.
 Because of the thin material, especially on the sides, used a desk vice for these.
 They are fragile and subject to breakage.